 As much as I like the stores I shop at, it would be impossible to know all the fabulous places to purchase shoes.
 Not only do I love awesome shoes, but I love a good deal even better.

 I have a couple of recommendations that I’d like to share.
 The great thing about the first referral that I have for you is that this company will pay you a referral fee for sending them customers.
 Wow!
 A great place to shop for shoes, tell your friends, then get paid when they purchase shoes.

 They ask you to sign up to be able to get your first pair for $10.00.
 After that, you can purchase shoes, boots or tennis shoes at their regular price.

 The shoes are fabulous.
 You can refer your friends to “Just Fab” and receive a referral fee.

 The best part for me, are their sales.
 Their sales are absolutely amazing.
-During a prior sale, I purchased 2 pairs of oxfords that were normally $39.99 each, for $15.00 each.
+During one of their sales, I purchased 2 pairs of oxfords that were normally $39.99 each, for $15.00 each.
 Look forward to some fabulous buys as a member shopper. 👉 justfab.com/invite/pattib

 Keeping It Classy